Azure/azure-iot-sdk-node/readme.md

 # Releases

 The Node SDK offers releases for new features, critical bug fixes, and Long Term Support (LTS).
-General bug fixes will not receive a separate release, but are instead contained within the LTS release.
 NPM package versioning follows [semantic versioning](https://semver.org/), `x.y.z.` or `major.minor.patch`.
 Any time the version is updated, it will be tagged `x.y.z`.

 ## New Features and Critical Bug Fixes